1967 – ‘OUR WORLD’ | PART TWO: ‘ALL YOU NEED IS LOVE’ | THE BBC O.B. AT ABBEY ROAD WITH THE BEATLES

 The mixture I came up with was culled from the ‘Marseillaise’, a Bach two-part invention, ‘Greensleeves’ and a little lick from ‘In The Mood’.
 I wove them all together, at slightly different tempos so that they still worked as separate entities.”

-But Mike Vickers the arranger and the conductor who stepped in for George Martin later recalled:
+Mike Vickers was the arranger and the conductor who stepped in for George Martin:

 “I was sent an acetate which consisted of a backing track for the song, played by The Beatles which included George Harrison playing a violin for some reason.
 The Marseillaise opening was already there, but there wasn’t much else.
 My job was to come up with an orchestration for it.”